fieldryand/goflow/Readme.md

 You can pass different options to the engine.
 Options currently supported:
 - `Store`: This is [described in more detail below.](#storage)
+- `UIPath`: The path to the dashboard code.
+The default value is an empty string, meaning Goflow serves only the API and not the dashboard.
+Suggested value if you want the dashboard: `ui/`
 - `Streaming`: Whether to stream updates to the dashboard.
 The default value is `false`, but if you use the dashboard then it's recommended to change this.
 - `ShowExamples`: Whether to show the example jobs.
 Default value: `false`
 - `WithSeconds`: Whether to include the seconds field in the cron spec.
 See the [cron package documentation](https://github.com/robfig/cron) for details.
 Thanks to [zengzhengrong](https://github.com/zengzhengrong) for this feature.
 Default value: `false`